 By Isidoros Karderinis

 Isidoros Karderinis was born in Athens in 1967.
 He is a novelist, poet and columnist.
 He has studied economics and has completed postgraduate studies in the tourism economy.
-Articles of his have been republished in newspapers, magazines and sites worldwide.
-His poems have been translated into English, French and Spanish and published in literary magazines and literary sections of newspapers.
-He has published seven poetry books and two novels.
-His novels and three of his poetry books have been published in USA and Great Britain.
+His articles have been published in newspapers, magazines and sites worldwide.
+His poems have been translated into English, French and Spanish and published in poetry anthologies, in literary magazines and literary sections of newspapers.
+He has published seven poetry books and three novels.
+His books have been published in USA, Great Britain, Spain and Italy.

 Like what we do at The AIMN?

 You’ll like it even more knowing that your donation will help us to keep up the good fight.